educreations/objective-c-conventions/README.md

 ## Control Structures

  * Always surround `if` bodies with curly braces.
- * Never use Single-line `if` bodies.
+ * Never use single-line `if` bodies.
- * All curly braces should begin on the same line as their associated statement (except for method implementations).
+ * All curly braces should begin on the same line as their associated statement, except for method implementations.
 They should end on a new line.
  * Put a single space after keywords and before their parentheses.
  * Break early.
  * Never return inside a method.